 Creation of outreach_dm_logs table DDL (requested by Chacha).

 Direct DM not working?
-So what.
-We’ll hit them with content.
+Excellent.
+Then we’ll attack with content.
 In Web3, trust is everything.
-Follow, show value, earn a follow back, then send a DM.
-It may seem like a detour, but it’s the shortest path.
-Chacha’s accumulated target list of 69 projects will not go to waste.
+Follow, demonstrate value, gain a follow-back, then send a DM.
+It may seem like a detour, but it’s the fastest path.
+Chacha’s hard-earned list of 69 targets will not go to waste.